 Yes.
-Grant amendments may be requested in the AmpliFund system or by contacting a MT DES Preparedness Grant Coordinator.
+Please contact your MT DES Preparedness Grant Coordinator for assistance.
 Amendments may be submitted for:

-- Unanticipated costs that were not incorporated into the budget at the time of the application. - Project goals or expected workplan outcomes changed as milestones were completed. - Change of authorized official or key personnel, including any reduction or increase in time or salary, as well as other significant personnel changes.
+• Unanticipated costs that were not incorporated into the budget at the time of the application.

+- Project goals or expected workplan outcomes changed as milestones were completed. - Change of authorized official or key personnel, including any reduction or increase in time or salary, as well as other significant personnel changes.